elliotclowes/learnt.me/Music/Crooner.md

 Some notable crooners are [[Bing Crosby]], [[Frank Sinatra]], [[Dean Martin]] and [[Nat King Cole]].

 I'm not sure what I what have described this style of music as before discovering the word crooner.
 Easy listening?
 Romantic?
+Old-timey?

 Either way, it's a style of music I really like.